QuEraComputing/Bloqade.jl/docs/src/quick-start.md

 ## Create a Lattice

-Creating a lattice is very simple in EaRyd, e.g we can create a square lattice as following
+Creating a lattice is very simple in Bloqade, e.g we can create a square lattice as following

 ```@repl quick-start
-using EaRyd
+using Bloqade
 generate_sites(SquareLattice(), 3, 3)
 ```